Inez-y/user_docs_Inez_Saeyoung/docs/index.md

-visit the github based deployed [Page](https://inez-y.github.io/user_docs_Inez_Saeyoung/).

 # Terminal Basics for New Mac Users

 ## Purpose

 This guide aims to introduce new Mac users with no prior computer background to the Terminal application.
-Terminal allows users to navigate the file system, create, delete files, and troubleshoot common issues.
+Terminal allows users to navigate the file and folder system, open, create, delete files, and troubleshoot common issues.

 ## Intended Audience